 Just found out you have…High Blood Pressure?

-Or, have you been learning to manage and reduce it?
+Or, have you known, accepted, and have been learning to manage and reduce it?

 Either way, it’s definitely a lifestyle that takes some getting used to.

-Committing to a heart healthy diet plan is essential to managing and reducing those systolic and diastolic numbers.
+Committing to a heart-healthy diet plan is essential to managing and reducing those systolic and diastolic numbers.
 So what’s the best plan for people with High Blood Presser (HBP) or hypertension?
 The DASH diet!
-The DASH diet is widely known as the role model of healthy eating plans because it’s an equally balanced diet.
-The plan focuses on eating foods that are low in fat, salt, and sugar, while rich in fruits, whole grains, nuts, beans, vegetables and lean protein-packed meats.
+The DASH diet is widely known as the role model of healthy eating plans, especially for those with high blood pressure, because it’s an equally balanced diet.
+The plan focuses on eating foods that are low in fat, salt, and sugar, while rich in fruits, whole grains, nuts, beans, vegetables, and lean protein-packed meats.

 Thanks to the Huffington Post, we’ve compiled a few ideas of what types of foods you should integrate into your diet plan to immediately start reducing your blood pressure: